jardel-lima/WebSiteMonitoringTool/README.md

 # USAGE

-When the script was executed you will see a simple option menu:
+While the script is running you will see a simple option menu:

     Menu:
     s - Show Status